-Holly Dent, despite being one of the purest incarnations of evil to ever walk the Earth, wasn’t a caricature; there was a spark of goodness within her twisted, malicious heart.
-If she’d been willing to take an honest look into her distorted psyche, she could have traced her dark inclinations back to when she was five years old, back to when Peter Lee had…
+Holly Dent was pretty damn evil, but she wasn’t a caricature.
+There was a spark of goodness within her twisted, malicious heart.
+If she’d taken a long, honest look into her distorted psyche, she could have traced her dark inclinations to her five-year old self, back to when Peter Lee had…

 She didn’t want to think about it.

-But even so, The Event haunted her throughout the day, nagging at the edges of her psychopathic mind.
-If she strained her memory, vague details would come to the fore: she had killed something, Peter had been involved, but beyond that…
+But even so, The Event haunted her throughout the day, nagging at the edges of her malevolent mind.
+Sometimes, vague details would come to the fore.
+She’d killed something, Peter had been involved, but beyond that…

-Now, as she held a “pildo” (short for Peter-dildo) up to the light, she turned it slowly back and forth in front of her face, studying it with the sociopathic concentration of a cut-rate Bond villain.
+Now, as she held a “pildo” (Peter-dildo) up to the light, she turned it back and forth in front of her face, studying it with the sociopathic concentration of a cut-rate Bond villain.

-She inserted it between her legs.
-In less than a minute, she’d worked herself up to a raging orgasm.
+Then she inserted it between her legs.
+In less than a minute, she worked herself up to a raging orgasm.

-Once she was done, she held the pildo up and stared at it again.
+Once she was done, she stared at the pildo again.
 As the material broke down, Peter’s features went from angry to sad.
-She was quivering from aftershocks, but she paid them no mind; this was her favorite part.
+This was her favorite part.

-That’s right, you cuntpunter—you fucked with the wrong cheerleader.
+That’s right, cunt—you fucked with the wrong cheerleader.

 She gripped the shaft and pushed her thumb against Peter’s brow.
-His head snapped off like a cheaply made Eberhard #2.
+His head snapped off like a cheaply made pencil.

 A shuddering moan escaped her lips.